Science: Education and awareness

 Science education for the general public is embedded in the school curriculum, and is supplemented by online pedagogical content (for example, YouTube and Khan Academy), museums, and science magazines and blogs.
-Scientific literacy is chiefly concerned with an understanding of the scientific method, units and methods of measurement, empiricism, a basic understanding of statistics (correlations, qualitative versus quantitative observations, aggregate statistics), as well as a basic understanding of core scientific fields, such as physics, chemistry, biology, ecology, geology and computation.
+Major organisations of scientists such as the American Association for the Advancement of Science (AAAS) consider the sciences to be a part of the liberal arts traditions of learning, along with philosophy and history.
+Scientific literacy is chiefly concerned with an understanding of the scientific method, units and methods of measurement, empiricism, a basic understanding of statistics (correlations, qualitative versus quantitative observations, aggregate statistics), and a basic understanding of core scientific fields such as physics, chemistry, biology, ecology, geology, and computation.
 As a student advances into higher stages of formal education, the curriculum becomes more in depth.
 Traditional subjects usually included in the curriculum are natural and formal sciences, although recent movements include social and applied science as well.

 The mass media face pressures that can prevent them from accurately depicting competing scientific claims in terms of their credibility within the scientific community as a whole.
 Determining how much weight to give different sides in a scientific debate may require considerable expertise regarding the matter.
 Few journalists have real scientific knowledge, and even beat reporters who are knowledgeable about certain scientific issues may be ignorant about other scientific issues that they are suddenly asked to cover.

 Science magazines such as New Scientist, Science & Vie, and Scientific American cater to the needs of a much wider readership and provide a non-technical summary of popular areas of research, including notable discoveries and advances in certain fields of research.
-Science fiction genre, primarily speculative fiction, can transmit the ideas and methods of science to the general public.
+The science fiction genre, primarily speculative fiction, can transmit the ideas and methods of science to the general public.
 Recent efforts to intensify or develop links between science and non-scientific disciplines, such as literature or poetry, include the Creative Writing Science resource developed through the Royal Literary Fund.

 Anti-science attitudes

-While the scientific method is broadly accepted in the scientific community, some fractions of society reject certain scientific positions or are skeptical about science.
+While the scientific method is broadly accepted in the scientific community, some fractions of society reject certain scientific positions or are sceptical about science.
 Examples are the common notion that COVID-19 is not a major health threat to the US (held by 39% of Americans in August 2021) or the belief that climate change is not a major threat to the US (also held by 40% of Americans, in late 2019 and early 2020).
 Psychologists have pointed to four factors driving rejection of scientific results: